 The Academic Building was built in the late 1960's to house the Schools of Medicine and Dental Medicine.
-The 181,880 square foot facility includes classrooms, laboratory space, lecture halls, a bookstore, and academic and administrative support areas for both schools.
+The 181,880 square foot facility includes classrooms, laboratory space, lecture halls, bookstore, and academic and administrative support areas for both schools.
 This project will provide for renovations to approximately 60,000 square feet of the existing Academic Building and support facilities.
 Renovations will focus on lecture halls, classrooms and student support spaces.

 The first phase of this project, renovations to the Patterson and Massey Auditoria, the Health Center's two main teaching auditoria is complete.
 The renovations transformed the outdated education spaces into state of the art lecture halls by replacing all of the finishes, providing multi-level lighting control, replacing theater style seating with a fixed table/chair system, and providing a new audio visual systems.
+The next phase of renovations will be focused on student center space and infrastructure improvements.
+These renovations cannot begin until the L building renovations are complete and departments in the Academic Building are moved to all renovation work to begin.